xmodar/invtorch/README.md

 Under the hood, `InvertibleModule` uses `invtorch.checkpoint()`; a low-level implementation which allows it to function.
 It is an improved version of `torch.utils.checkpoint.checkpoint()`.
 There are few considerations to keep in mind when working with invertible checkpoints and non-materialized tensors.
 Please, refer to the [documentation](./invtorch/core.py) in the code for more details.

-## Overriding `forward()`

-Although `forward()` is now doing important things to ensure the validity of the results when calling `invtorch.checkpoint()`, it can still be overridden.
-The main reason of doing so is to provide a more user-friendly interface; function signature and output format.
-For example, `function()` could return extra outputs that are not needed in the module outputs but are essential for correctly computing the `inverse()`.
-In such case, define `forward()` to wrap `outputs = super().forward(*inputs, strict_forward=strict_forward)` more cleanly.

 ## TODOs

 Here are few feature ideas that could be implemented to enrich the utility of this package:

 - Add more basic operations and modules
-- Add coupling and interleave -based invertible operations
+- Add coupling- and interleave-based invertible operations
-- Add more checks to help the user in debugging more features
+- Add more checks to help the user debug more features
 - Context-manager to temporarily change the mode of operation
 - Implement dynamic discovery for outputs that requires_grad
 - Develop an automatic mode optimization for a network for various objectives